 Rooted in the principles of balance and interconnectedness, Ayurveda emphasizes the importance of individualized wellness approaches.
-According to Ayurveda, every individual is unique, with their own specific mind-body constitution or dosha.
-There are three main doshas: Vata, Pitta, and Kapha.
-Each dosha represents a combination of the five elements – space, air, fire, water, and earth – and influences various aspects of our physical and mental well-being.
+According to Ayurveda, every individual is unique, with their own specific mind-body constitution, or dashi.
+There are three main dashes: vat, pitta, and kaph.
+Each osha represents a combination of the five elements—space, air, fire, water, and earth—and influences various aspects of our physical and mental well-being.

-Ayurvedic medicine recognizes that a person’s dosha determines their susceptibility to certain diseases and imbalances.
-By understanding one’s dosha, Ayurvedic practitioners can prescribe treatments tailored to each person’s specific needs.
+Ayurvedic medicine recognizes that a person’s osha determines their susceptibility to certain diseases and imbalances.
+By understanding one’s dashi, Ayurvedic practitioners can prescribe treatments tailored to each person’s specific needs.
 This personalized approach ensures that the individual receives the most effective and appropriate therapies, promoting healing and restoring balance.

 Ayurvedic Healing Practices